-The Company's cash burn amounted to €22.8 million in 2022 versus €10.0 million in 2021, excluding capital increase.
+The Company's cash burn amounted to €24 million in 2023, versus €22.8 million in 2022, excluding capital increase and the Institut Mérieux current account advance.
 This cash burn excludes acquisitions/disposals of other financial assets (cash investments in the cash pool of Institut Mérieux).